orangejulius/blog/source/_posts/2015-01-19-why-women-should-code.markdown

 even build the same thing given a second chance.

-Part of what makes creating software hard is that we don't conclusively know what makes a team good or bad at it, even though we've been doing it for at least 70 years[1].
+Part of what makes creating software hard is that we don't conclusively know what makes a team good or bad at it, even though we've been doing it for at least 70 years{% fn %}.
 Under those conditions, is it really wise to exclude 50% of the population from contributing?

 Most importantly, even if we did some day conclusively prove that on average the biology of a woman